Riley McCarron

-Riley McCarron (born June 16, 1993) is a former American football wide receiver.
-He played college football at the University of Iowa, and was signed by the Houston Texans as an undrafted free agent after the 2017 NFL Draft.
+Riley McCarron (born June 16, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was signed by the Houston Texans as an undrafted free agent after the 2017 NFL draft.

 Early life

 McCarron attended Wahlert Catholic High School in Dubuque, Iowa, he earned second-all-state honors as a senior and was first-team all-conference as a sophomore, junior, and senior.
 McCarron holds records for touchdowns in a single game (6), and (36) touchdown passes in a season (17) and career punt return yards (502).
 As a senior McCarron completed 113-205 pass attempts for 1,749 yards and 17 touchdowns, while rushing for 866 yards and five touchdowns.
 McCarron recorded 45 tackles and five interceptions as a senior and 263 yards on eight punt returns.
 McCarron also participated in four years of baseball, basketball, and track.

 College career

 McCarron hauled in 50 passes for 584 yards and five touchdowns in 46 games played with the Hawkeyes, McCarron also returned 19 punts for 179 yards and a touchdown and five kickoffs for 153 yards.